So, I’m back. I’ve had a wonderful time, doing most of the things we planned, and I took lots of photographs of which the best appear in this report.

 A very extensive afternoon tea:

-Tea, the main reception meal.
+Next up, photos of the main reception meal.
 On the left, Martin giving a speech.
 On the right, a harpist playing in the background.
-(The right-hand photo sucks, but it was taken in dim light, and I couldn’t get a better angle without drawing undue attention.)
+(I’m disappointed in the quality of the right-hand photo, but it was taken in dim light, and I couldn’t get a better angle without drawing undue attention.)
 As honoured guests from Australia, we were seated on the front table along with the families of the bride and groom.

 One item from the meal that was new to me was basically a glass containing a couple of scoops of gelati with champagne poured in.
 Interesting.
 Tea was followed by supper, in another room, with dancing and all, but the lights there were far too dim for photography.